Gem Listings Main Page

 Kornerupine View Profile

-Star kornerupine also has been found I(Mogok, Burma) but is very rare.
+Star kornerupine also has been found (Mogok, Myanmar) but is very rare.
 Kornerupine is generally dark brown or green and not very attractive due to the somber colors.
 The light green material from Kenya is much more appealing, but the sizes are always small (under 3 carats as a rule).
-The color is caused by traces of Fe, Cr. and V. Despite the fact that many stones are in museums a...
+The color is caused by traces of Fe, Cr. and V. Despite the fact that many stones are in museums ...

 Kurnakovite View Profile